In 1995, the Miami Heat dominated NBA All-Star Saturday Night. Pre-LeBron James era, that Saturday night became the turning point for the franchise.

 When the dust settled, Rice and Miner were champs and it really legitimized the Heat as an NBA franchise, no longer just a red-headed step child of expansion.
 From that weekend on, the Heat signed Pat Riley as head coach and made the playoffs the next six seasons.

-If it wasn’t for that All-Star Saturday Night 18 years ago, the Heat wouldn’t be the franchise they are today.
+If it wasn’t for that All-Star Saturday Night in 1995 years ago, the Heat wouldn’t be the franchise they are today.